 These are big changes for our staff and students and while some may welcome the change, it may cause anxiety in others.
-Please be extra sensitive to our students and colleagues' needs during this transition.
-Thank you for all you do.
+We will be extra sensitive to our student's needs during this transition and ask that you have conversations with your child to prepare them for the change.